rltvty/olkelda/sunday.md

 ---
 # Sunday 7 July

-For those who want to join in, we'll have brunch together.
-Time & place TBD.
+Brunch as of 11:00 AM for those who want to join in.
+Place TBD.